17 – 20 November 2020 | EXCO, Daegu, South Korea

 Authors were asked to take reasonable efforts to hide their identities, including not listing their names or affiliations and omitting acknowledgements.
 This information will, of course, be included in the published version, should the paper be accepted.
 The identity of the reviewers is not disclosed to the authors, either during or after the reviewing process, even after a possible acceptance of the submission.
 As a reviewer, it is your responsibility to write the review and any bulletin board communications in such a way that your identity remains protected.

 One area where anonymity can affect your evaluation of the submitted paper is if the paper builds on ideas that were previously available in some prepublication form, for instance as a SIGGRAPH/SIGGRAPH Asia Talk, or as a technical report or thesis.
 The authors were instructed to avoid plagiarism, and to cite their sources if they used ideas from somebody else’s work.
 Authors do not cite their own prepublications of largely overlapping works to avoid revealing their identity (see Submission Policy).
 Reviewers should not deliberately try to discover the identity of the authors.
+An incidental discovery of the authors prepublication must not be held against the reviewed submission.
 Immediately following the submission deadline, plagiarism detection software will be run on all submissions, and the sorting team will further ascertain originality of submissions during the sort when needed.
 If you as a reviewer have a substantial concern regarding the originality of the submission, please contact the SIGGRAPH Asia Technical Papers Administrator prior to submitting your review.

 Due to the number of new works posted on arXiv and other non-peer-reviewed websites on a daily basis, it is increasingly likely that you might find online reports that are highly relevant to the submitted work, and that the authors were unaware of.
 In this case, authors of conditionally accepted papers should be asked to cite these prepublications in their final revision.
 Note that authors are allowed to cite them as concurrent work, without the burden of having to detail how their work compares or differs from these prepublications.